Yeager Airport: History

 During World War II, Charleston's airport, Wertz Field, closed when the airport's approaches were blocked by the federal government building a synthetic rubber plant next to the airport.
 There were already plans for a new Charleston airport.

 The city started construction in 1944; the airport opened in 1947 as Kanawha Airport and American Airlines flights started in December.
 A terminal was built in 1950, designed by Tucker & Silling.
 In 1985 the airport was named for then-Brigadier General Chuck Yeager, a native of nearby Lincoln County who piloted the world's first supersonic flight in the Bell X-1.
 In 1986 the terminal was renovated.
 Concourse C, designed by L. Robert Kimball and Associates and costing $2.8 million, was completed in 2001.

 On February 27, 2008, CRW's Governing Board voted to close the secondary runway, Rwy 15/33, to allow construction of two new hangars and ramp space for four more C-130s to be based at the Air National Guard facility.
 It will allow the airport to triple the general aviation area's hangar space and create room for off-runway businesses, and provide parking for up to ten additional commercial airliners. $5 million was given to the airport to build a canopy around the front of the terminal.
 An additional $2 million was given for a covered walkway from the terminal to the parking garage.

 On June 25, 2009, AirTran Airways began service from Charleston to Orlando.
 AirTran was the first low-cost airline at CRW since Independence Air left years before.
 AirTran used the Boeing 717-200 until June 3, 2012, when AirTran's last flight departed from CRW.

 On March 3, 2011, Spirit Airlines began flights to Fort Lauderdale and on May 5, 2011, Spirit started seasonal flights between Charleston and Myrtle Beach.
 On June 10, 2012, Spirit ended service to Fort Lauderdale, leaving seasonal service to Myrtle Beach.

 People Express Airlines planned service to Orlando International Airport, on a similar schedule to AirTran's former operations at CRW, but filed for bankruptcy before starting.

 On July 27, 2021, the airport board members voted to change the name of the airport to West Virginia International Yeager Airport following the completion of the U.S. Customs Building by the general aviation area of the airport.

+On March 2, 2023, it was reported that Spirit Airlines would end service to the airport on May 4, 2023.
+Later in March 2023, it was reported that Breeze Airways would begin low-cost, non-stop flight service to Orlando, Florida and Charleston, South Carolina, with additional flights to New York City and the West Coast beginning over the next two years.